-Three of our team members were recognized with Presidential Volunteer Service Awards--in fact 13 received awards for their volunteer efforts in 2023 alone!
+Many of our team members were recognized with Presidential Volunteer Service Awards--in fact 13 received awards for their volunteer efforts in 2023 alone!

-And one of our members, Ava S. was even selected as a First Tech Challenge Dean's List Finalist from Wisconsin!
+One of our members, Ava S. was even selected as a First Tech Challenge Dean's List Finalist from Wisconsin--TWICE!

-This year three of our members won the Congressional App Challenge for the Wisconsin Congressional District 01:
+This year four of our members won the Congressional App Challenge for the Wisconsin Congressional District 01:

 What is the FIRST Tech Challenge?

 Our teams compete in FTC, the FIRST Tech Challenge.
 According to the FIRST Website, FTC is: